massivemadness/Squircle-CE/README.md

 ### Text Scroller

-To attach the text scroller you need to add `TextScroller` in your
+To attach the text scroller you need to add `TextScroller` in layout:
-layout:

 ```xml
 <com.blacksquircle.ui.editorkit.widget.TextScroller